grawk/grunt-simple-mocha/README.md

 If you're looking to run client-side specs with PhantomJS, you might be interested in [grunt-mocha][othermocha].

+## why this fork?

+I created this fork to add two pieces of functionality:
+1. The ability to run mocha multiple times from a single target
+2. The ability to store pass-through variables into a config file, for use by other aspects of the application under test

+Both of the above, for me, facilitate doing selenium webdriver testing.
+For that, each mocha run is a different browser target.
+And, my selenium test scripts use the passed-through variables to configure the test runs.
+Perhaps you'll find it useful for this or other purposes.

 ### Updating from 0.2.x to 0.3.x

 This task now depends on grunt 0.4.x.
 Please see the